eddiexing/BIXI_open_data/README.md

 2017-08

-This project is to recreate BIXI data viz by Python () https://montreal.bixi.com/en/open-data
+This project is to recreate BIXI data viz by Python (matplotlib.pyplot) https://montreal.bixi.com/en/open-data